 Tablet ordering systems are a newer and better version of traditional menus.
 After a customer places an order via a tablet, it’s automatically sent to the kitchen.
 Usually, there’s no need for a waiter when placing an order.

 The benefits tablets offer are similar to those of self-order kiosks: reduced wait times, automated checkout, improved order accuracy, and the ability to customize orders.
-Tablets work better in fancier establishments.
+This type of an online ordering system for restaurants works better in fancier establishments.

 Whether they run on tablets, iPads, or other portable mini computers, tablet-style ordering systems in restaurants can operate in several modes: